 Fred is a native of Ames, Iowa and is affectionately known as “The Mayor”.
-He is an Iowa State Cyclone basketball legend, a 10-year NBA veteran and former executive with the Minnesota Timberwolves, and is currently head coach of the Chicago Bulls.
+He is an Iowa State Cyclone basketball legend, a 10-year NBA veteran and former executive with the Minnesota Timberwolves and former head coach of the Chicago Bulls.
+Fred is currently the head coach for the University of Nebraska men’s basketball program.
 His professional playing career ended abruptly at the age of 33 after undergoing open-heart surgery to repair an aneurysm in his aortic root.
 Since then, Fred (and his special heart) has become a member of the Camp Odayin family with frequent visits to camp to shoot hoops with our campers.
 He is proud to be a part of an organization that provides life changing experiences for kids with heart disease.

 Sara is the Executive Director and founder of Camp Odayin, a lifelong camper, and a heart patient herself.
 She has worked and volunteered at many camps and holds undergraduate degrees in Social Work & Communication from Concordia College, Moorhead MN, and a graduate degree in Youth Development Leadership from the University of Minnesota.
 Sara is very familiar with the cardiac care world.
 She has had a catheter ablation to correct her supraventricular tachycardia, and had an Implanted Cardioverter Defibrillator (ICD) as a result of ventricular tachycardia.
 She believes in the positive impact summer camp can have on everyone, especially children with special heath concerns.